The Difference Between A Nose Job And A Liquid Nose Job

 Are you unhappy with your nose?
 The nose job or liquid nose job can help, but which do you choose?

 If you are unhappy with the appearance of your nose, you’re not alone.
 Around 220,000 rhinoplasties are performed yearly!
-However, the advances of modern technology means that going under the knife is not your only option to rectify the look of your nose.
+However, the advances of modern technology mean that going under the knife is not your only option to rectify the look of your nose.
 ICCM offers both a nose job and a non-surgical liquid nose job that can help you to look your best.

 Just the question is, which procedure is more suited for your case?